junit-team/junit5-samples/junit5-maven-consumer/README.md

 # junit5-maven-consumer

-The `junit5-maven-consumer` project demonstrates how to execute tests based on JUnit 5 snapshots using Maven.
-In addition, it showcases that existing JUnit 4 based tests can be executed in the same test suite.
+The `junit5-maven-consumer` project demonstrates how to execute tests based on JUnit 5 milestones using Maven.
+In addition, it showcases that existing JUnit 4 based tests can be executed in the same test suite as JUnit 5 based tests or any other tests supported on the JUnit Platform.

 In addition, this project uses the [Maven Wrapper](https://github.com/takari/maven-wrapper).
 To ensure that the correct version of Maven is used, invoke `mvnw` instead of `mvn`.